 Catch a glimpse of northern Kerala’s inland reaches at this riverside outpost of the homegrown Raviz chain, handily located 15km from food-loving Kozhikode (Calicut) and its international airport (from where it’s a quick jump to wild Wayanad).
 Palm-sprinkled grounds set the scene for a soothingly contemporary reinterpretation of Kerala’s traditional nalukettu architecture, with smartly dressed rooms overlooking the sparkling pool or rushing Chaliyar River (don’t miss the kayaking).
 The kitchen grows its own herbs, which pop up in elegantly prepared Malayali favourites such as karimeen pollichathu (banana-leaf fish).

 A converted 300-year old heritage monument that was once the office of an English tea broker, the Old Harbour Hotel exudes the charm and sophistication of a bygone age.
 It has a rich history and culture, stunning views of Kerala’s iconic Chinese fishing nets, beautiful interiors embellished with antiques and art and, of course, stellar amenities and service.
-The rooms are comfortable, plus there’s an onsite restaurant, outdoor swimming pool, Ayurvedic spa and a courtyard garden with a pond and fountain.
+The rooms at this boutique hotel in Kochi are comfortable, plus there’s an onsite restaurant, outdoor swimming pool, Ayurvedic spa and a courtyard garden with a pond and fountain.

 Overlooking the Arabian Sea at Fort Cochin, this charming boutique hotel blends colonial-era touches with modern elegance and comfort.
 Inspired by Portuguese, Dutch, Indian and German style and architecture, the Killians offers a relaxing ambience and welcoming service, within an eco-friendly setting.
 Guests can relax by the pool, take a yoga class, or use the in-house spa offering professional Ayurvedic treatments.
 There is a multi-cuisine and seafood restaurant that serves lavish, delicious fusion and South Indian cuisine.